Whether you are on a strict diet or just naturally curious about the food in Iceland, I’ve got you covered!

 While I am happy to report that eating Mr. Ed was something that satisfied my stomach, eating Hákarl (dried fermented Shark) was something I’ll not run back to repeating.
 The smell of it alone is enough to steer most people away from it, and unless you like drinking cleaning products or rubbing alcohol, you probably won’t enjoy this dish.

+In fact, I did some research, and while I didn’t see the show, Anthony Bourdain calls fermented shark: the worst thing he’s ever—ever, ever—eaten.
 I had the Hákarl as part of the “Icelandic Braveheart” dish.
 You get a shot of Brennivín to wash it down, so how bad could it be?
 Brennivín is like Sambuca, and the locals call it “black death.”

 Well, I wish they gave me a fifth to wash it down, or maybe even an entire bottle.
 To me, it was like taking a small scallop, pouring Drano on it, soaking it, and eating it.
 I found out that eating fresh shark could poison you, which is the reason the curing process, which consists of burying the shark underground for 6-12 weeks, followed by hanging it to dry an additional 4-5 months, is so long.
+The significance of Icelandic sheep in Iceland’s history and cuisine is notable, as they have been raised in isolation since settlement, enhancing the quality of their meat.

 While I didn’t eat an entire meal of it, puffin was a nice little bird to eat.
 Eating them on a slider was quite delightful.